 “It’s too bad you couldn’t send those Lotto numbers,” Lisa said with a skeptical smile.
 “That would be the best proof.”

-She didn’t completely believe my explanation of Doc’s project; probably didn’t even understand most of it.
+She didn’t completely believe my explanation of the Doc’s project; probably didn’t even understand most of it.
 I’d shown her the newsfeed headline: Physics Professor killed in freak lab accident.
 But even though the news story matched my description of the scene, she still found it difficult to accept the idea of a space-time wormhole.
 I hadn’t shown her the gruesome video file because I didn’t want anyone to know that I’d taken the Doc’s laptop.

 “You have to admit that our meeting on the bus was more than just coincidence,” I insisted.
 “I knew you’d be on that bus before I’d even met you.”

 “Well, maybe so,” she mused noncommittally.
 “But sometimes a coincidence is just a coincidence.”

 I know better, and I’ve been thinking about it a lot.
 I don’t believe that the earthquake was just an accident.
 There’s a wild theory going around that the universe is somehow sentient.
 If that’s true, then maybe the universe was sending a message.
 Maybe we aren’t meant to mess around with space-time.
 It seems a little bit too convenient that Dr. Veybach and his machine simply vanished.
 And, it was no coincidence that Lisa and I wound up together.
-Maybe it’s a warning and an incentive; I got the carrot and Doc got the stick.
+Maybe it’s a warning and an incentive; I got the carrot and Dr. Veybach got the stick.

 I’ve been tempted to go through the files on the laptop and look for the Doc’s designs.
 I could probably build another machine from his plans.
 It would mean a posthumous Nobel Prize for him and fame & fortune for me.
 But every time I open it up, I get that panicky feeling of impending doom.
 I think the universe wants me to clean up the last loose end by destroying the laptop.
 If Lisa is my reward, and the universe wants us to be together, then who am I to argue?